dionyichia/EyeTracker/docs/dev_manual.md

 - Performance profiling results are saved in the project logs
 - Build artifacts are generated in the `dist/` directory
 - CI/CD logs provide detailed information about automated testing results

+## Future Notes

+1. Might want to add some form of face detection to auto crop the frame to leave only the pupil as the darkest area.